Rajwork99/Data-Analysis-Using-Excel/README.md

 * Conditional Formating
 * Sparkles
 * Importing Data Using Mysql or Ms Access
-* Multiple Table & Pivot Chart using Imported Data From Diffrent Sources.
+* Multiple Table & Pivot Chart using Imported Data From Different Sources.